-No matter what it is or isn’t called, this condition causes sharp pain in the bottom of the heel with the first steps of the morning, or after you stand up following an extended period of sitting.
+When it comes to heel pain for adults, the leading culprit is a condition known as plantar fasciitis.
+This condition causes sharp pain in the bottom of the heel (usually when taking the first steps in the morning or once standing after an extended period of sitting).

 Why does this happen?
-Where is all this pain coming from?

 Your plantar fascia is a thick, fibrous band of tissue running lengthwise along the bottom of your foot and connecting the heel bone (calcaneus) to the ball of the foot.